wiuiw/UWHangouts/README.md

 ### Infrastructure

 This video chat application will rely on Docker containers taking care of microservices.
 All the users will be able to access the application through a website handled through a domain container.
-We are using NodeJS, ExpressJS for routing, Express Session to handle user sessions, MySQL database container for account information storage, and WebRTC for video chatroom functionality.
+We are using NodeJS, ExpressJS for routing, Express Session to handle user sessions, MySQL database container for storing user account information, and WebRTC API for video chatroom functionality.

 ![UW Hangouts Lucid Chart](https://i.imgur.com/UeODIY3.png)